History Of The Dane County Regional Airport

 - In 2001, a groundbreaking ceremony initiated a 5-year, $68 million building project that doubled the size of the terminal to 274,000 square feet - the project remained on budget and on schedule.
-This project designed to replicate the signature Frank Lloyd Wright, prairie style architecture - which features an elegant appearance with accents of cherry wood, polished granite and spun aluminum.
+This project was designed to replicate the signature Frank Lloyd Wright, prairie-style architecture - which features an elegant appearance with accents of cherry wood, polished granite, and spun aluminum.

 - In 2002, the International Lane entrance drive was relocated and 250 parking stalls are added to the surface parking lot.